grt107/grt-js-video-player/README.md

 # GRT JS Video Player
 LightWeight Free Javascript Video Player

-Simple and lightweight JavaScript HTML5 video player used for playing different video formats.<br/><br/>
+Simple and lightweight JavaScript HTML5 video player used for playing different video formats on websites.<br/><br/>
 This player supports all the basic modern features.
 You can change aspect ratio, autoplay, full screen, PIP (picture in picture), volume, controls visibility, and much more.
 Please read the integration below for all the available options.

 You can check the demo here: [grt107.github.io/grt-js-video-player/](http://grt107.github.io/grt-js-video-player/)